LED Photocell Q & A - Can A Single Photocell Control Multiple LED Luminaires?

 Some photocells have adjustable sensitivity settings to fine-tune when the LED lights turn on and off.

-How do I test a photocell?
+How do I test a photocell sensor?

 To test a photocell, cover the sensor to simulate darkness and see if the LED lamps turn on.
 Uncover the sensor to check if the lights turn off.
+It is crucial to correctly identify and connect the white wire when testing a photocell to ensure the proper functionality of the light system.

 Can photocells work with LED lights?